Bessie Head: Botswana

 In 1964, abandoning her life in South Africa, she moved with her young son to Botswana (then still the Bechuanaland Protectorate) seeking asylum, having been peripherally involved with Pan-African politics.
-It would take 15 years for Head to obtain Botswanan citizenship.
+It would take 15 years for Head to obtain Botswana citizenship.
 Head settled in Serowe, the largest of Botswana's "villages" (i.e., traditional settlements as opposed to settler towns).
 Serowe was famous both for its historical importance, as capital of the Bamangwato people, and for the experimental Swaneng school of Patrick van Rensburg.
 The dethroned paramount chief of the Bamangwato, Sir Seretse Khama, was soon to become the first president of independent Botswana.

 Her early death in Serowe in 1986 (aged 48) from hepatitis came just at the point where she was starting to achieve recognition as a writer and was no longer so desperately poor.

 Writing

 Many of Bessie Head's works are set in Serowe, including the novels When Rain Clouds Gather (1968), Maru (1971), and A Question of Power (1973).
 The three are also autobiographical; When Rain Clouds Gather is based on her experience living on a development farm, Maru incorporates her experience of being considered racially inferior, and A Question of Power draws on her understanding of what it was like to experience acute psychological distress.

 Head also published a number of short stories, including the collection The Collector of Treasures (1977).
 She published a book on the history of Serowe, the village she settled in, called Serowe: Village of the Rainwind.
 Her last novel, A Bewitched Crossroad (1984), is historical, set in 19th-century Botswana.
 She had also written a story of two prophets, one wealthy and one who lived poorly called "Jacob: The Faith-Healing Priest".
 Her work is included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.

 Head's work focused on the everyday life of ordinary people and their role in larger African political struggles.
 Religious ideas often featured prominently, as in the work A Question of Power.
 Head was initially brought up as a Christian; however, she was later influenced by Hinduism (to which she was exposed through South Africa's Indian community).

 Most of her writing took place while she was in exile in Botswana, having left South Africa in 1964.
 An exception is the novel The Cardinals (published posthumously in 1993), set in South Africa.

 In some ways, Head remained an outsider in her adopted country, and some discern she had something of a love-hate relationship with it.
 She struggled with mental illness and suffered a major psychotic episode in 1969, which led to a period of hospitalisation in Lobatse Mental Hospital.
 A Question of Power, which Bessie Head considered as "almost autobiographical" was written after this episode.